RedisGears/RedisGears/docs/function_advance_topics.md

 | `null`            | JS null                                                                                                                                        |
 |                   |                                                                                                                                                |

-When running Redis commands from within a RedisGears function using `client.call_raw` API, the reply is parsed as resp3 reply and converted to JS object using the following rules:
+When running Redis commands from within a RedisGears function using `client.callRaw` API, the reply is parsed as resp3 reply and converted to JS object using the following rules:

 | resp 3            | JS object type                                                                                                                                 |
 |-------------------|------------------------------------------------------------------------------------------------------------------------------------------------|